 The ATA Carnet is an international customs document.
 It is used for the temporary importation, exportation and transit of goods.
 The customs formalities for Switzerland and foreign countries can be completed with this customs document.
 When crossing the border, you do not need to request a national customs document, nor do you need to provide the customs authorities with a surety.

 ATA Carnets can be obtained from chambers of commerce and industry.
 Security for the applicable import duties is provided to the issuing body.
 A Carnet is valid for one year.

-In Switzerland, chambers of commerce and industry provide information on the conditions for obtaining an ATA carnet; please see www.cci.ch.
+In Switzerland, the Chambers of Commerce and Industry provide information on the conditions for receiving a Carnet (see www.sihk.ch).